 However, don’t expect to kick off boardroom meetings with a cheery catch-up about his weekend or a chinwag about the weather.
 Lord Sugar’s business manner can be best described in one word: direct.

-“To be honest, it took me a while to get used to his character,” Alana admits.
+“To be honest, it took me a while to get used to his character,” Alana admitted.
 “He’s very to-the-point.
 But everything he says is always right.
 I now really like that I can send him an email and ask him five questions and he’ll come back within five minutes with an answer for each.
 Now I’ve adapted to that it’s so great to have that sounding board.”

 You’ll never stop being at least slightly scared of your new business partner